redblade7/weebaword/README.md

 **Weeb a Word v1-dev (20200408)**

 Weeb a Word, created by redneonglow, is a Fediverse phrase bot which generates random otaku culture inspired phrases using an external dictionary file.
-It is inspired by the popular Loli a Word and Free Word Extremist bots.
+It is inspired by the popular Loli a Word and Free Word Extremist bots, and has a mode to emulate Loli a Word.

 Example phrases using the default dictionary from bsd-games-2.17 in Slackware Linux: